 As part of our ongoing effort to slow the community transmission of COVID-19, LEYE will temporarily close all of its locations for dine-in guests in Illinois, California, Maryland, Minnesota, Nevada and Washington D.C. effective Tuesday, March 17, 2020, until we are permitted to re-open by the applicable government authority.
-Many of our locations are open to provide delivery and carryout options.Contact us
+We are now open for delivery, carry-out and curbside pick-up.

 Cafe Ba-Ba-Reeba! is the brainchild of renowned Chef Gabino Sotelino, in collaboration with Lettuce Entertain You Founder, Rich Melman established on December 26, 1985.
 The two had first teamed up at the Pump Room, and then worked together to open LEYE’s original fine dining concept, Ambria, in 1980, followed by the French bistro Un Grand Café (now Mon Ami Gabi – “My Friend Gabino”).
 When Sotelino pitched the idea of Spanish small-plates dining to LEYE, Melman was skeptical at first.